lablabs/pod-deletion-cost-controller/README.md

 # pod-deletion-cost-controller

-Controller for applying `controller.kubernetes.io/pod-deletion-cost` annotation.
+Controller for injecting `controller.kubernetes.io/pod-deletion-cost` annotation into running Pod.
 This annotation influences which Pods are terminated first during downscaling.
 This allows the controller to make smarter decisions during scale-down and avoid removing too many Pods from a single availability zone, which could compromise resilience.
 In practice, by defining a deletion cost strategy across Pods, Kubernetes can evenly distribute termination events and maintain